natancabral/node-express-reload/README.md

 </p>

 # node-express-reload
-#### Install NPM package online, kill and restart server (hosting and cloud)
+#### Install NPM package online, kill process and reload server (hosting and cloud)
-Restart express.js server.
+Reload express.js server.
 Kill process or port, reload server and, if you need, install new packages NPM. *No need terminal shell or SSH*.

+- Install new packages (get method)
+- Reload server
 - Kill process
 - Kill port
-- Restart server
-- Install new packages
 - List pid processes

 `WARNING: Do not use the development server in a production environment.`